saleor/saleor-dashboard/README.md

 ### Usage with Sentry adapter

-Sentry is used as the default tracker so no changes in code are necessary and the configuration is done via environment variables.
+We use Sentry as the default tracker.
+No changes in code are required for it to work.
+You can configure it with the environment variables.

 The following environment variables are available: